christdiedforoursins/jekyll-gospel-presentation/index.md

 ## How to receive eternal life: Believe in Christ alone

 Salvation is by grace and is through faith—not by works, promises, rituals, church attendance, lifestyle, or anything to do with yourself.
-To believe is to be persuaded that God guarantees you everlasting life because Christ died for your sins and rose again, and nothing else.
-This belief is more than just intellectual agreement; it is to **trust in** or **rely upon** Jesus Christ alone, to place your full trust in Jesus’s finished work on the cross to save you, rather than trusting in your own efforts or goodness.
+To believe is to be persuaded that God **guarantees** you everlasting life because Christ died for your sins and rose again, and nothing else.
+This is more than intellectual agreement; it is to **trust in** or **rely upon** Jesus Christ alone, placing your full trust in His finished work on the cross, rather than your own efforts or goodness.

 > “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.” — John 3:16
 >